-- 1. SCCDR is piloting the conduct of asynchronous Court Dispute Resolution ("CDR") hearings by email ("aCDR") as part of our efforts to put in place measures to ensure the continuity of the courts' functions in light of the COVID-19 situation.
-Through this, the aCDR process is to be conducted by email whereby parties will provide updates on the progress of the case and make applications to the Court for directions by email, and the Court will respond by email, giving the appropriate directions.
+- 1. Asynchronous Court Dispute Resolution ("CDR") hearings by email ("aCDR") have been conducted by the State Courts' Court Dispute Resolution Cluster ("CDRC") since 16 March 2020.
+Pursuant to the aCDR process, the parties will provide updates on the progress of the case and make applications to the Court for directions by email, and the Court will respond by email, giving the appropriate directions.
 This will reduce the need for physical attendance in court.
 Significantly, the Early Neutral Evaluation ("ENE") process will be conducted by email, including the provision by the Court of indications on liability and/or quantum in the claim.
 Where necessary, however, the Court will require the personal attendance of counsel and parties at CDR hearings. - 2.
 The main benefit of the aCDR process is that parties need not attend physically in court.
 Counsel will be able to send updates to the Court and receive the Court's directions from anywhere and at any time.
 Such is the advantage of the remote and asynchronous nature of email communication.
 At the same time, as the communication between parties and the Court during the aCDR process does not take place simultaneously, for the aCDR process to be efficient and effective, discipline and rigour will be required on the part of all involved.
 Email applications and updates by counsel will need to be sent in good time and with sufficient information and supporting documents in order for the Court to make a fully considered decision and give the appropriate directions promptly.

 3. The key elements of the aCDR process are set out at paragraphs 6 to 21.
-Paragraphs 22 to 55 set out the processes that apply in specific contexts.
+Paragraphs 22 to 54 set out the processes that apply in specific contexts.